 The White Coat Investor gave an informative overview of conservation easements.
-Basically, you (and co-investors) purchase some wilderness land at what presumably are fair market rates, donate the land to a conservation group, and take a deduction for the assessed value of the land.
+Basically, you (and co-investors) purchase some wilderness land at what presumably are fair market rates, donate the development rights of the land to a conservation group that will ensure the land remains in its natural state, and take a deduction for the assessed value of said rights.

-For this to work out in your favor, the assessed value has to be at least double to triple the actual purchase price, and it’s often far higher.
-This can only be true if you found the deal of the lifetime in an exceedingly inefficient market or if the assessor is prescribing a highly-inflated value to the property.
+For this to work out in your favor, the assessed value of the development rights has to be at least double to triple the actual purchase price, and it’s often far higher.
+This can only be true if you found the deal of the lifetime in an exceedingly inefficient market or if the assessor is prescribing a highly-inflated value to the developments rights.

 Captive Insurance is a way for a business to self-insure in a tax-effective manner.
 It’s also an area that seems to straddle the line between tax avoidance and tax evasion, depending on how it’s set up.